 The popular diet trends include keto, Paleo and intermittent fasting, and the Mediterranean diet.
 These foods encourage the consumption of low-carbohydrate, refined sugar, vegetables, and fasting.
 So, it’s always recommended to consult with a healthcare professional or registered dietitian.
-He will guide you on making changes to your diet.
-Lastly, pros and cons of popular diet trends is a topic that’s need to be researched further.
+He will guide you in making changes to your diet.
+Lastly, the pros and cons of popular diet trends is a topic that needs to be researched further.
 This will help individuals meet various dietary problems.

 1. What are the pros and cons of the ketogenic diet?

 Rapid weight loss: The ketogenic diet can lead to quick initial weight loss due to the body’s use of ketones for energy instead of glucose.

 Appetite suppression: High-fat and protein-rich foods can help you feel fuller for longer, reducing overall calorie intake.